 In the past, intraocular lenses were only able to correct distance vision, often leaving patients with the need for reading glasses.
 Multifocal IOLs offer patients a decrease in dependency from glasses after cataract surgery by improving vision at all distances.
 These lenses can change focus to accommodate your vision needs.
 Up to 80 percent of patients do not need to rely on glasses after multifocal IOL implantation.
 The AcrySof ReSTOR IOL utilizes diffraction optics to provide excellent visual acuity at near and distance.
 The Tecnis Multifocal lens has multifocal zones that provide a range of visual correction and thus provide good vision over varying distances.

 Many people experience a loss of near vision with age and often need to rely on glasses after cataract surgery.
 Accommodative IOLs such as Crystalens replace the eye’s natural lens and mimics its accommodation capabilities, allowing you to see clearly across a wide range of distances.
 The Bausch and Lomb Crystalens has the ability to accommodate or alter shapes, thus allowing your eye to focus on both distance or near objects.
+Like the natural lens, it is a lens implant that uses the eye muscle to flex and accommodate in order to focus on objects in the environment at all distances.
+Crystalens dynamically adjusts to your visual needs.
+Many patients will have greater freedom from glasses after surgery, but you may still need reading glasses for small print or other near vision tasks.

 Dr. Allaman and his staff will be happy to discuss any of the new lens implant products available.